pombreda/lepl/doc-src/manual/debugging.rst

 Hashable Streams
 ----------------

-LEPL will parse a wide variety of data structures.
+Lepl will parse a wide variety of data structures.
 Unfortunately, not all Python's data structures (lists in particular) support hashing.
-This means that some of LEPL's more advanced features, like memoisation, will not work when a list of data is parsed directly.
+This means that some of Lepl's more advanced features, like memoisation, will not work when a list of data is parsed directly.
 Instead you will see warnings (assusing that logging is enabled - see above) like::